Figplug/ghost-legacy/README.md

 # End Notes

 We recall that this is an upgrade of the work initially done by Chris Kark on [Ghost](https://github.com/ckark/ghost).
-We worked on improving the plugin, making it faster and bringing some additional features.
+We worked on improving the source code, making it faster and bringing some additional features.